-Massive fire breaks out at Serum Institute of India; No lives lost, tweets Adar Poonawalla
+Fire at Serum Institute under control, no casualties

 Pune, Jan 21: A massive fire has broken out at a plant of the Serum Institute of India in the Manjri area of Pune.
 8 fire tenders are on the spot.

-Visuals showed huge plumes of smoke blowing out of the buildings.
+The fire was brought under control and no casualties were reported.

 A fire officer said that there were four persons inside the building and they managed to rescue three so far.
 Due to large smoke, operations are being hampered and the fire has not been brought under control as yet.

+Maharashtra government ordered an inquiry into the fire incident that occurred at a building at Serum Institute of India, Pune.

 The cause of the fire is not known as yet, but it is suspected to be linked to the massive construction work that is taking place at this site.
 The under-construction building is located near the Terminal 1 gate.